 After exercise, the focus is placed on nutrition for optimal recovery.
 Carbohydrate consumption immediately after exercise is critical for glycogen replenishment.
 Consumption of medium- and high-GI foods can help athletes replenish carbohydrate stores as quickly as possible.
-It has been suggested that athletes should consume 50-100 grams of high-GI carbohydrates immediately following intense, glycogen-depleting exercise.
-Although studies have supported this recommendation, it appears that differences in recovery are found primarily in the 6 to 24 hours following exercise.
-After 24 hours, glycogen replenishment from low- and high-GI meals may be similar.
-Each of the focus of the following exercise.
+It has been suggested that athletes should consume 50-100 grams of high-GI carbohydrates immediately following intense, glycogen-depleting exercise.39 Although studies have supported this recommendation, it appears that differences in recovery are found primarily in the 6-24 hours postexercise.40 After 24 hours, glycogen replenishment from low- and high-GI meals may be similar.41

 Using the GI of foods to help athletes improve sport performance appears to have some merit.
 However, there are also some limitations.
 Most GI studies have been conducted using human subjects who are not exercise trained.
 The responses to GI in trained versus untrained individuals could be very different.
 In general, trained individuals have more muscle mass and are more insulin sensitive than are untrained individuals.
-In addition, not all research reports a direct correlation between the GI of foods consumed before, during, and after exercise and enhanced athletic performance.41
+In addition, not all research reports a direct correlation between the GI of foods consumed before, during, and after exercise and enhanced athletic performance.42

 Not all foods have been tested and ranked in the GI system.
-Many factors affect the GI and can ultimately influence the glucose and subsequent insulin response in the bloodstream.
+Many factors affect the glycemic index and can ultimately influence the glucose and subsequent insulin response in the bloodstream.
 Glycemic load and glycemic kinetics are newer concepts that may in the future help to determine more clearly how different foods, timing of meals, and the amount of carbohydrates affect the glucose response.

 In practical terms, a variety of low-, moderate-, and high-GI foods contain a variety of nutrients, soluble and insoluble fiber, and phytochemicals that are beneficial to the body.
 Educating athletes about these health benefits, while incorporating recommendations on carbohydrate intake for sport performance, will help athletes stay healthy and perform optimally.
+The glycemic index can be used to help improve knowledge about foods that contain carbohydrates, but its limitations in practical daily eating need to be recognized.
+Further information and research on the effects and validity of the GI will help athletes make decisions concerning the best types of carbohydrates to consume for health, sport performance, and recovery.
+Scientific research, theory, and practical applications of glycemic index, load, and kinetics are still evolving.
+As more research and practice in the athletic arena occurs, it is likely that research will provide more definitive and specific recommendations on using the glycemic index of foods to enhance health and sport performance.